MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

     -   **Important:** Also add a `NODE_VERSION` variable and set it to `18` or higher.
 6. Click **Create Web Service**.
 Render will build and deploy your server.

-### Step 4.4: Deploy the Frontend on Render

-This application's Express server is already configured to serve the frontend files.
-We just need to tell Render where they are.

-1. Go to the settings for the Web Service you just created.
-2. Navigate to the **Redirects/Rewrites** section.
-3. Add a **Rewrite Rule**:
-    -   **Source:** `/*`
-    -   **Destination:** `/index.html`
-    -   **Action:** `Rewrite`
-4. This rule ensures that all requests are routed through your `index.html` file, allowing the React front-end to handle routing.

 Your application is now live!
-You can access it at the URL provided by Render (e.g., `https://mythos-dashboard-server.onrender.com`).
+Because the Express server also serves the frontend, you can access the full application at the URL provided by Render (e.g., `https://mythos-dashboard-server.onrender.com`).
+No separate frontend deployment is necessary.